nismod/infra-risk-vis/deploy/README.md

 - provision a server
 - configure the server
+- build and push docker images
-- build and upload frontend, data and config
+- upload data and configuration
+- load or restore data to the database
+- pull and run the services

+## AWS (optional)

+This is optional, and only relevant if setting up on Amazon Web Services.

 Server provision (and related DNS/access configuration) for AWS can be run using [terraform](https://www.terraform.io/).